Yale researcher discusses the recent FDA approval of a new Alzheimer's disease treatment.

 Alzheimer’s disease is a progressive disorder that damages and destroys nerve cells in the brain.
 Over time, the disease leads to a gradual loss of cognitive functions, including the ability to remember, reason, use language, and recognize familiar places.
 It can also cause a range of behavioral changes.

-The FDA’s decision followed results of a Phase III clinical trial published in the Jan.
-5 issue of The New England Journal of Medicine.
-Christopher van Dyck, MD, director of Yale’s Alzheimer’s Disease Research Unit, was the lead author of the paper.
+In January, the FDA gave the medication an accelerated approval based on amyloid plaque clearance.
+Christopher van Dyck, MD, director of Yale’s Alzheimer’s Disease Research Unit, was the lead author of a study published in the Jan.
+5 issue of The New England Journal of Medicine that shared results of a Phase III clinical trial of lecanemab.
 (Dr. van Dyck is also a paid consultant for the pharmaceutical company Eisai, which funded the trials.)

 “It’s very exciting because this is the first treatment in our history that shows an unequivocal slowing of decline in Alzheimer’s disease,” says Dr. van Dyck.